AbdeltwabMF/devault/README.md

 ### :mag: Why Devault

-  - It is decentralized cloud storage based on blockchain.
+#### :-1: The Problem with Traditional Cloud Storage

+  - Data loss
+  - Data hack
+  - Data surveillance

+#### :+1: The Solution with Devault

+  - No third party can access your files or prevent you from accessing them.
-  - It uses client-side encryption/decryption.
+  - It prevents the censorship of the data.
+  - It's nearly impossible to hack AES-256-CBC encryption or even the blockchain.
+  - It prevents the data from being tampered with.
   - It breaks apart the users’ files and distributes them across multiple nodes on the network.
   - The smart contract is upgradeable, so the data is never lost when there is a bug fix.

-  - It prevents the data from being tampered with.
-  - It prevents the censorship of the data.
-  - It is open source.
-  - No third party can access your files or prevent you from accessing them.
+#### :see_no_evil: Features

+  - Decentralized
+  - Blockchain based
+  - End-to-end encryption/decryption
+  - Self-hosted
+  - Open-source

 ### :closed_lock_with_key: How Devault Works

-When you upload a file:
+**When you upload a file:**

   - The file gets encrypted using AES-256-CBC encryption.
   - The encrypted file is split into pieces.
   - The chunks are distributed across the network nodes.
   - The root hash will be stored in your wallet on the blockchain.

-When you download a file:
+**When you download a file:**

   - The root hash will be retrieved from your wallet on the blockchain.
   - The root hash will be used to retrieve the file chunks.